Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * Dynamic updating of the current room of the map.
 * Exit filler walls can be eaten.
 * Stuff can step on exits.
+* Creatures can overflow in small rooms.

 * Epsilon's boss card is glitched.

+* Make it so dying is not bugged.
+Maybe implement the actual mechanic.

 **Map Variety Project**